 |Koch's house mark called "the Crow's foot or witch's foot"|

 What did Koch really say?
 Koch showed a symbol labelled "The Crow's foot or witch's foot" (above) in a chapter on old house marks.
 "House marks," he said, "were, at first, private signs of peasant proprietors, and their use was originally confined to their holdings, all moveable property upon which was distinguished by the holdings-mark."
 Later "they were used as trade-marks and the marks of craftsmen and artists."
-It was uncertain what house marks meant and that the names given to them are recent.
-He prints the mark that is now called the witch's foot next to house marks of an anchor, a carpenter's square and a pot-hanger.
+It was uncertain what house marks meant and the names given to them are recent.
+Koch prints the mark that so-called "witch's foot" mark with ordinary marks of an anchor, a carpenter's square and a pot-hanger.
 He does not say that any of them was Satanic.
 The idea that Koch wrote about Satanism is pure invention by Marjorie Jensen, spread by Gumaer.

 |The pentalpha.
 This way up it's supposed to be good, the other way up, bad|

 In Gumaer's hands the idea of the Satanic "witch's foot" became total confusion.
 Gumaer says that the pentalpha symbol (above) was also called the witch's foot and that it was thought to be a protection against demons.
 He then says that in Masonic literature the pentalpha the other way up was the sign of Satan.
 Then he says the peace sign is a witch's foot and the also the sign of Satan.
 Gumaer's twisted argument goes like this: